wp-plugins/sar-friendly-smtp/readme.txt

 Most of them overwrites from address and from name fields ALWAYS, breaking functionality of some other plugins that send emails using wp_mail() function.

-So the history repeats again, I can't find one simple plugin that fits my needs, so I created one for myself and share it with you in the hope that you'll find it useful (don't forget to give it a good rate if you like!).
+So the history repeats again, I can't find one simple plugin that fits my needs, so I created one for myself and share it with you in the hope that you'll find it useful.

+If you're happy with the plugin [please don't forget to give it a good rating](https://wordpress.org/support/view/plugin-reviews/sar-friendly-smtp?filter=5), it will motivate me to keep sharing and improving this plugin (and others).

 = Features =

 * KISS principle.
 * No third-party libraries for SMTP, uses WordPress core.
-* Respect fields modified by other plugins (i.e. Gravity Forms).
+* Respect fields modified by other plugins (e.g. Gravity Forms).
 * Option to enable debug mode (logs communication between WordPress and your SMTP server in PHP's error_log file, check [FAQ](https://wordpress.org/plugins/sar-friendly-smtp/faq/) for more details).
 * Uses WordPress settings API for settings page, making it secure by default.
 * Custom capability for settings access, so you can allow non administrator users to access to the settings page if you need it using [User Role Editor](https://wordpress.org/plugins/user-role-editor/) (or any other similar plugin).